George Washington in the American Revolution: Military experience

-Washington was in the vanguard of British forces that occupied Fort Duquesne, recently abandoned by the French, in 1758.

 Washington played a key role in the outbreak of the French and Indian War, and then led the defense of Virginia between 1755 and 1758 as colonel of the Virginia Regiment.
 Although Washington never received a commission in the British Army, he gained valuable military, political, and leadership skills, and received significant public exposure in the colonies and abroad.
 He closely observed British military tactics, gaining a keen insight into their strengths and weaknesses that proved invaluable during the Revolution.
 He demonstrated his toughness and courage in the most difficult situations, including disasters and retreats.
 He developed a command presence—given his size, strength, stamina, and bravery in battle, he appeared to soldiers to be a natural leader and they followed him without question.
 Washington learned to organize, train, and drill, and discipline his companies and regiments.
 From his observations, readings and conversations with professional officers, he learned the basics of battlefield tactics, as well as a good understanding of problems of organization and logistics.

 He gained an understanding of overall strategy, especially in locating strategic geographical points.
 He developed a very negative idea of the value of militia, who seemed too unreliable, too undisciplined, and too short-term compared to regulars.
 On the other hand, his experience was limited to command of at most 1,000 men, and came only in remote frontier conditions that were far removed from the urban situations he faced during the Revolution at Boston, New York, Trenton and Philadelphia.